College of Optometry Header

 top

-Introduction: The Director of Graduate Studies is the chief administrator of the graduate (M.S. and Ph.D.) programs in physiological optics and is responsible for recruitment and admissions of graduate students as well as with monitoring their progress in conformance with the regulations of the graduate programs in physiological optics in cooperation with the Graduate School.
+Introduction: The Director of Research and Graduate Studies is the chief facilitator of research and administrator of the graduate (M.S. and Ph.D.) program in Vision Science who assists faculty with the development of proposals for internal and external research funding and the implementation of research plans and protocols.
+The Director is responsible for leading the recruitment and admission of graduate students as well as with monitoring their progress in conformance with the regulations of the graduate program in Vision Science and the Graduate School.

 Duties and Responsibilities: